-The Acquisition system proposed was composed by Linear Variable Differential Transformer (LVDT), used for monitoring the horizontal and vertical displacement, and strain gauges, used for monitoring the strain.
-These transducers were connected to a data acquisition system (DAQ) Spider-8 which transmitted the data to a computer.
-All the data acquired are processed in real time with a spline fitness function in order to remove the disturbance caused by a noise due to the DAQ.
-In addition, a numerical model for these particular construction techniques was created in order to start real-time analysis relating to the data recorded by the SHM system.
+The proposed AS was composed of various LVDTs, which were used for monitoring the horizontal and vertical displacement, and several strain gauges, used for monitoring the strain.
+The transducers were connected to a Spider-8 DAQ, which transmitted the data to a computer.
+All the data acquired were then processed in real time using a spline fitness function in order to remove the disturbance caused by a noise resulting from the DAQ.
+In addition, a numerical model for the construction techniques in question was created in order to initiate real-time analysis in relation to the data recorded by the SHM system.

-Acknowledgement
+AcknowledgementS

-The authors thank the engineers of "NGT Test "laboratory Gennaro Angotti, Cinzia Angotti e Dino Padula for the support in the tests.
+The authors thank the engineers of the NGT Test laboratory, Gennaro Angotti, Cinzia Angotti and Dino Padula, for their support in the tests.

 References